What is the best way to interview software developers?

 This is even more important in the way of interviewing software developers

 If the candidates’ actual level weight is 1, the candidates’ potential weight should be 10.
-That is why we need to have a good method to interview software developers to evaluate their potential.
+That is why we need a good method to interview software developers to evaluate their potential.

-The style of questioning in the “Can they understand a topic we explained to them and turn it into technical specifications?” section is good to identify a potential candidate.
+The style of questioning in the “Can they understand a topic we explained to them and turn it into technical specifications?” section is good for identifying a potential candidate.
 This section will extend that topic with a few standout additions.

 Better education, more potential

 In software engineering, a good software developer may not be trained or educated by a famous college or university.
-However, it is certain that one who graduated from a better college will have a better background.
-At the present time, that may not be an advantage.
+However, one who graduated from a better college will certainly have a better background.
+At present, that may not be an advantage.
 But in a long race, the one with a solid foundation can run longer and faster.

 Better background knowledge, more potential